-19. If there is not one already, cremation authorities should ensure that a plan is in place for each crematorium within six months of these regulations coming into force (4 April 2019).
-All crematoriums should have a plan in place by October 2019.
-If a plan is already in place it should be reviewed to ensure it complies with these regulations.
+21. All crematoriums are required to have a plan in place by October 2019.
 The plan should be reviewed at least annually to ensure it is up to date and relevant.
 It should be updated as required.
 Any additional information that a cremation authority considers relevant to the crematorium which the plan is for can be added at any time.